Degederon/HouseRulesGuide/README.md

 # HouseRulesGuide
-041623 Created by Degederon for Demeo gamers.
+052223 Created by Degederon for Demeo gamers.
 Dege's Demeo Setup & Users Guide featuring The "House Rules" Customization Mod.

-The current version of the guide is 1.6.
+The current version of the guide is 2.0.
 A lot of work going into breaking out sections and examples for further understanding.
 Until I can get a more dynamic way to view, please download the pdf and view.

 This version contains a lot of information.
 Here are some areas of interest.

+- Incorporate the latest houserules, roomfinder and roomcode versions.
 - Pictorial update for installing House Rules modification to be used with Demeo
 - Pictorial update for installing Room Finder modification to be used with Demeo.
 - Pictorial update for installing Room Code modification to be used with Demeo.